![How to Use an RV Toilet [RVezy Guide for Beginners]](https://ghost-cdn.rvezy.com/2023/03/An-RV-bathroom-with-gravity-fed-toilet.jpg)

 RV toilets are made with lightweight materials, compact components, and smaller bowls than residential toilets, which means RV toilets can clog easily if you try to flush too much waste at once.

 In most RVs, you have to manually fill and flush the toilet instead of simply flushing the toilet like you would at home.
-But, don't let the word manual scare you; it's actually easy to use an RV toilet once you know how!

 The steps to use a gravity flush RV toilet are as follows: